 Yes.
 The Supreme Court held in Crawford v.
 Metro.
-Gov’t of Nashville, 555 U.S.271, 279-80 (2009) that the plaintiff’s participation in an employer’s internal investigation of another worker’s harassment complaint constituted opposition to unlawful discrimination protected by Title VII.
+Gov’t of Nashville, 555 U.S.271, 279-80 (2009) that an employee’s participation in an employer’s internal investigation of another worker’s harassment complaint constitutes opposition to unlawful discrimination protected by Title VII.
+To lean more about the rights of victims of sexual harassment, see our survival guide for employees:

 Maryland Washington DC Virginia Discrimination Attorneys